 Nastas Investments v Think Partitions

-Supreme Court of Victoria (Delaney J) Acted for the applicant in an application to appoint a receiver, alternatively new trustee, to a trust.
+Supreme Court of Victoria (Delaney J) A proceeding seeking the appointment of a receiver, alternatively a new trustee, to a trust.
 The Court found that the grounds to appoint a receiver were made out and the situation justified the removal of the trustee.
-The trustee had engaged in significant misconduct, including by causing the trust to incur legal fees for the personal benefit of the trustee's sole director.
-His Honour, by his judgment, offered the trustee and its director an opportunity to give undertakings to the Court to avoid the necessity that a receiver be appointed.
+The trustee had engaged in significant misconduct, including by causing the trust to incur legal fees for the personal benefit of the trustee's sole director. .

 KR Peters Real Estate v Hickey